FTB 4058C EN California Taxpayers’ Bill of Rights Revised: 12/2017

 We develop and implement programs intended to alleviate the most common taxpayer errors and assist you to avoid them.
 MyFTB is an online service that was developed to provide tax account information and online services to individuals, business representatives, and tax preparers.

 We enhanced our ongoing public education program in response to the Taxpayers’ Bill of Rights.
-You can avoid the most common errors through information contained in the tax booklets, statewide press releases, and educational programs such as Speakers’ Bureau, Volunteer Income Tax Assistance, and small business seminars.
+You can avoid the most common errors through information contained in the tax booklets, statewide press releases, and educational programs such as Education and Outreach, Volunteer Income Tax Assistance, and small business seminars.

 We produce Tax News, a monthly newsletter that gives taxpayers and tax practitioners information about tax return errors, new laws, state income tax policies and procedures, and other information of interest.
 The newsletter is available free on the Internet.
 To subscribe, go to ftb.ca.gov and search for Tax News.
 In addition, subscribers receive Tax News Flashes, Alerts, and Tax News Live Videos, which provide timely issues and educational information.

 916-845-6500 (outside the U.S.)

 Weekdays, 7 AM to 5 PM

 - Weekdays, 7 AM to 5 PM